 PNM has membership in several additional committees or coordination groups that more specifically focus on the southwest and New Mexico.
-These groups developed independently of WECC, but now have processes coordinated with WECC's committees.
-These include processes and policies resulting from legislation and FERC requirements seeking an open stakeholder process for planning and coordination on a regional basis.
+These groups developed independently of WECC but now have processes coordinated with WECC's committees, processes and policies due to legislation and FERC requirements seeking an open stakeholder process for planning and coordination on a regional basis.
 The main committees are listed below.